h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_target_encoder.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Target Encoder's parameters like ``noise`` and ``holdoutStrategy`` are relevant only for a training dataset.
 Thus the ``transform`` method of ``H2OTargetEncoderModel`` has to treat training and other data sets differently and
-eventually ignore the mentioned parameters.
+eventually, ignore the mentioned parameters.

-When Target Encoder is inside ML pipeline, the differentiation is done automatically.
+When Target Encoder is inside a ML pipeline, the differentiation is done automatically.
 But if a user decides to train
 an algorithm without ML pipeline, the 'transformTrainingDataset' method should be on the model of Target Encoder to get
 appropriate results.